-Mr. David Holohan (BCOMM, MBA, APA, C Dir, M.Inst.D, CMgr FCMI, Chartered FCSI) is Chief Investment Officer at Merrion Capital and was appointed to the Board of the HPRA by the Minister for Health in January 2016.
+Mr. David Holohan (BCOMM, MBA, APA, C Dir, M.Inst.D, CMgr FCMI, Chartered FCSI) is Head of Equity Strategy at Mediolanum’s Irish operations having previously been Chief Investment Officer at Merrion Capital (2010-2018).
+He was was appointed to the Board of the HPRA by the Minister for Health in January 2016.
 Before joining Merrion in 2010, he was a Partner at a Dublin based investment firm and previously worked for a multi-billion dollar European hedge fund situated in London.
 David holds a Bachelor of Commerce degree from University College Dublin and an MBA with merit from Imperial College London.
 He is a Chartered Director (UK) and Member of the Institute of Directors (Ireland).
 David is also a Chartered Fellow of the Chartered Institute for Securities & Investment (UK) and a Chartered Fellow of the Chartered Management Institute (UK).
 David is Chairman of the Governing Body of IADT and is a Member of the National Oversight and Audit Commission (NOAC).
 He is also Non-Executive Chairman of the charity, One in Four.
 David is regularly cited for his business and investment opinions by both Irish and international media.

 Mr. Brian Jones - BS.c (Hons) - is Director of Finance with Europe’s largest Jewish Primary School, based in London, and was appointed to the Board of the HPRA by the Minister for Health in January 2016.
 Prior to joining the school, he spent 7 years working at a senior level within Public Health.

 Brian is an experienced board member, holding roles with a number of organisations.
 He has previously lectured on the subject of Corporate Governance and has been invited to comment on emerging policy and had articles published on the subject a number of times.